technojam/pre-membership-task-2k19/Android Task/Task3/README.md

 clone the forked repo to your local system using [git clone].

-## if you have already forked and clone then ignor the above steps
+## If you have already forked and clone then ignor the above steps

 Now go to android task and then open submit your project folder.

 Now create the new folder of your name and paste the project you have made inside your folder.

-## after pasting
+## After pasting

 Go to your Pre-Membership-task folder open git bash and check status using [git status].